School of Music

 Michael Oravitz (M.M. and Ph.
 D., Music Theory, Indiana University, Bloomington) maintains research interests in the music of Claude Debussy, musical form, meter, theory pedagogy, and aural skills strategies.
 He teaches courses in theory and history at UNC.

-Michael has published on formal designs in Debussy’s piano music in Res Musica (2015) and Les Cahiers de la Société québécoise de recherche en musique (2013).
-He has presented on Debussy at the 2016 Rocky Mountain AMS Conference, the 2015 Rocky Mountain Society of Music Theory Conference, the 2015 Rocky Mountain College Music Society (CMS) Conference, the Seventh International Conference on Music Theory (Tallinn, 2014); the 2013 CMS Great Lakes Conference; the 2012 International Multidisciplinary Colloquium on Music at the University of Quebec; the 2012 CMS South Central Conference; the 2008 AMS/SMT Joint Conference in Nashville; the 2007 European Music Analysis Conference in Freiburg; and the 2010 and 2006 Music Theory Midwest Conferences.
+Michael has published on formal designs in Debussy’s piano music in Res Musica (2015) and Les Cahiers de la Société québécoise de recherche en musique (2013), and has presented theory and musicology-based topics on Debussy at a number of venues, including the Fifth Biennial North American Conference on Nineteenth-Century Music (Nashville, 2017), the Ninth (Strasbourg, 2017) and Sixth (Freiburg, 2007) European Music Analysis conferences, the Seventh International Conference on Music Theory (Tallinn/Pärnu, 2014), the International Multidisciplinary Colloquium on Music at the University of Quebec (Montréal, 2012), the AMS/SMT Joint Conference (2008, Nashville), and a host of regional venues.

-He is a member of the Society for Music Theory, The American Musicological Society and its Rocky Mountain Chapter, the Rocky Mountain Society for Music Theory, and the College Music Society.
-He has served on various program committees for CMS, Rocky Mountain SMT, and Music Theory Midwest.
+He is a member of the Society for Music Theory, The American Musicological Society and its Rocky Mountain Chapter, the Rocky Mountain Society for Music Theory, and the College Music Society, and has served on various program committees for CMS, Rocky Mountain SMT, and Music Theory Midwest.